sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dnsmasq</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A lightweight DHCP/caching DNS server
+Short desc    : A lightweight DHCP/caching DNS server
 URL          : http://www.thekelleys.org.uk/dnsmasq/
-Лицензия     : GPLv2 or GPLv3
+License      : GPLv2 or GPLv3
-Описание     : Dnsmasq is lightweight, easy to configure DNS forwarder and DHCP server.
+Descript     : Dnsmasq is lightweight, easy to configure DNS forwarder and DHCP server.
              : It is designed to provide DNS and, optionally, DHCP, to a small network.
              : It can serve the names of local machines which are not in the global
              : DNS.
 The DHCP server integrates with the DNS server and allows machines